-When data are stratified by race, black race is broken down into African-born and African American (not African-born) based on reported country of birth.
+When data are stratified by race, Black race is broken down into African-born and African American (not African-born) based on reported country of birth.
+We used 2019 data from the American Community Survey for to obtain people in Minnesota who report Africa as their birth country.
+Corollary to this data, Black, numbers of African American (non-African born) people are derived from subtracting 2019 African-born people from 2010 census data for Black people.

-The terms "persons of color" and "non-whites" refer to all race/ethnicity categories other than white (black, Hispanic, American Indian, and Asian/Pacific Islander).
+The terms "people of color" and "non-whites" refer to all race/ethnicity categories other than white (Black, Hispanic, American Indian, and Asian/Pacific Islander).